Maria Cristina Fumagalli

-Maria Cristina Fumagalli is a British-based literary scholar whose work focuses on the literatures, cultures, and visual arts of the Caribbean and its diasporas.
+Maria Cristina Fumagalli, (born 14 April 1964) is a British-based literary scholar whose work focuses on the literatures, cultures, and visual arts of the Caribbean and its diasporas.
 Her research adopts an interdisciplinary and comparative approach, with an emphasis on visual culture and transnational perspectives.
-She is a professor in the Department of Literature, Film, and Theatre Studies at the University of Essex and a Fellow of the British Academy.
+She is a professor in the Department of Literature, Film, and Theatre Studies at the University of Essex.

-Career
+Early life and education

-Fumagalli obtained her undergraduate degree from the Università Statale di Milano and completed her PhD at the University of Sheffield in 1997.
-She joined the University of Essex in 1999 and was appointed Professor in 2011.
+Fumagalli was born on 14 April 1964 in Milan, Italy.
+She obtained her undergraduate degree from the Università Statale di Milano, graduating in 1990.
+She undertook a Doctor of Philosophy (PhD) degree in the Department of English Literature of the University of Sheffield, which she completed in 1997 with a thesis titled "'L'Alto Volo' and the return to the real: the poetical journey of Dante, Seamus Heaney and Derek Walcott."

+Academic career

+Fumagalli joined the University of Essex in 1999, as a teaching fellow in Postcolonial Studies.
+She was appointed a lecturer in literature in 2002, and promoted to senior lecturer in 2006.
+She was appointed Professor of Literature in 2011.
+She retired in 2025, and was made professor emeritus.

 She has received research funding from organizations including the Arts and Humanities Research Council (AHRC) and the Leverhulme Trust.
 In 2006, she was one of the principal investigators for the AHRC-funded project American Tropics: Towards A Literary Geography.
 In 2012, she was awarded a Leverhulme Research Fellowship to complete her monograph On the Edge: Writing the Border between Haiti and the Dominican Republic (2015; 2018 paperback).

 Her monograph Derek Walcott's Painters: A Life with Pictures (2023; 2025 paperback) was supported by a Major Research Fellowship from the Leverhulme Trust (2016–2019).
 Her most recent research, Painting the Caribbean 1850–1904, supported by a Leverhulme Research Fellowship (2023–24), explores the artistic and cultural exchanges between European, American, and Caribbean painters during a period of significant socio-political change.